06 Safeguarding children, young people and vulnerable adults policy

 protection referral, because even if consent is refused, there is still a professional duty to act upon concerns and make a referral.
 When a child protection referral has been made, the

-designated person contacts the parents (only if agreed with social care) to inform them that a referral has been made, indicating the concerns that have been raised, unless social care advises that
+designated safeguarding lead contacts the parents/carers (only if agreed with social care) to inform them that a referral has been made, indicating the concerns that

-the parent should not be contacted until such time as their investigation, or the police investigation, is concluded.
-Parents are not informed prior to making a referral
+have been raised, unless social care advises that the parent/carer should not be contacted until such time as their investigation, or the police investigation, is concluded.
+Parents/carers are not informed prior to making a referral if:

 - there is a possibility that a child may be put at risk of harm by discussion with a parent/carer, or if a serious offence may have